 How did Video Search install on my computer?

 Video Search has "official" promotional sites from which it can be downloaded.
-This adware is also pushed through various deceptive/scam pages.
-Some of these websites endorsed fake Adobe Flash Player updaters/installers containing Video Search.
+This adware is also promoted through various deceptive/scam pages.
+Some of these websites endorse fake Adobe Flash Player updaters/installers containing Video Search.
 Select sites were notably hosted using the legitimate Amazon AWS service provided by Amazon.

-However, PUAs are more commonly distributed via download/installation setups of other programs.
+PUAs are more commonly distributed via the download/installation setups of other programs.
 "Bundling" is the name of this deceptive marketing technique of packing regular software with unwanted or malicious additions.

-Video Search adware asking to be permitted to track browsing data:
+Video Search adware asking permission to track browsing data:

 Deceptive/Scam websites used to promote Video Search adware:

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Combo Cleaner is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below:

 - What is Video Search?

 - STEP 1.
 Uninstall Video Search application using Control Panel.